SublimeBoundary/sublimeboundary_com/src/pages/index.md

       text: Ganzfeld Studio uses artificial intelligence to make computer-generated art with a surreal, painterly feel.
     - image: /img/nighttime-wallpaper-2-f-20220504_215145.jpg
-      text: Vicky is a lens-based artist.
+      text: Vicky Waters is a lens-based artist.
 The images she creates are often quiet and dream-like.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their